 has both the closest timestamp to

-r and is greater than
+r and is less than or equal to

-r's timestamp is
+timestamp is returned.

 _effective_timestamp is the earliest time the feature will be available in

 equal to the feature timestamp.
 The sections below explain how the

 by adding the start time of the materialization job (according to the

 data_delay (the amount of time to wait before the job